Mentoring and empowerment

 What was really happening?

 A year later, after understanding, acceptance and learning to love themselves, they were able to access lessons with systems in place to help the young person remove themselves before dysregulation.
+Being able to understand their own needs helped them to understand the larger situation

 "Layla did an amazing job with my daughter, who really struggled to engage with different adults.
 Layla supplied information that helped my daughter get to know her even before they met, helping to find shared interests.
 She matched my daughter's energy and interests and this gave my daughter confidence to move forward.
 Whilst learning still had to be interest-led, Layla was able to get the best from daughter, and really helped with her independence and readiness to start learning in a school again."